agroce/tstl/README.md

 ------------

-TSTL installs a few standard tools: the TSTL compiler itself, `tstl` (technically all you really need to do something useful); a random tester generator `tstl_rt`; a tool for producing standalone tests, `tstl_standalone`;
+TSTL installs a few standard tools: the TSTL compiler itself, `tstl` (technically all you really need to do something useful); a random test generator `tstl_rt`; a tool for producing standalone tests, `tstl_standalone`;
 a tool for replaying TSTL test files `tstl_replay`; a tool for delta-debugging and normalization of TSTL tests, `tstl_reduce`; and a tool for running a set of tests as a regression, `tstl_regress`.
 The